-In 1929, American Radiator merged with plumbing product company Standard Sanitary Manufacturing Company in Pittsburgh.
+- In 1929, American Radiator merged with plumbing product company Standard Sanitary Manufacturing Company in Pittsburgh.
 The new company was called American Radiator & Standard Sanitary Corporation until the 1960s when it became American Standard.
 By the 1930s, it was the largest manufacturer of bathroom fixtures in the U.S.

-Throughout the 1900s, the company acquired and merged with others, creating a large business with diverse products, going well beyond bathroom fixtures.
-Acquisitions included Westinghouse Air Brake Company, which made railroad brake systems, and in 1983 the Trane Company, a large HVAC supply company.
+- Throughout the 1900s, the company acquired and merged with others, creating a large business with diverse products, going well beyond bathroom fixtures.
+Acquisitions included Westinghouse Air Brake Company, which made railroad brake systems, and in 1983, the Trane Company, a large HVAC supply company.